CT1-deMo-goG/gsl-mdvrptw-engine/README.md

 ⚠️ **Disclaimer:** Source code is proprietary and not publicly available.
 This project is open for research collaboration and industrial applications.

 ## 🏆 Real-World Logistics Optimization (Bosnia Dataset)
-To prove commercial viability, the engine was tested against a real-world logistics dataset from a major distribution company in Bosnia & Herzegovina.
+To prove commercial viability, the engine was evaluated against an open-source, real-world logistics dataset from a major distribution company in Bosnia & Herzegovina (Dataset published by Žunić et al., 2020 under a CC0 license).

 * **Legacy System Baseline (Company's Routing):** 537.43 KM
 * **GSL Engine V29 Optimized Routing:** 368.35 KM